-Commencing January 1, 2016, Illinois law no longer refers to the term “child custody.”
-Nor is “visitation” a term that divorce lawyers in Illinois should be using.
-Clearly with the 2016 changes to Illinois law the goal is to avoid battles even of which parent will be the named as the primary residential parent because that term is not in the law.
+Since 2016, Illinois law no longer uses the term “child custody.”
+Nor is “visitation” a term in Illinois divorce law.
+Clearly with the 2016 changes to Illinois law the goal is to avoid battles even of which parent will be the named as the primary-residential parent because that term is not in the law.
 It remains to be determined, however, the impact of all these changes on what has been one of the most intensely litigated issues in divorces.
-In short, where the term “visitation” had been used staring January 1, 2016, the law uses the terms “parenting time.”
-And where “custody” was used the 2016 law uses the term “parental responsibility.”
+In short, where the term “visitation” had been used staring in 2016, the law uses the terms “parenting time.”
+And where “custody” was used the 2016 Illinois law uses the term “parental responsibility.”

 Who is awarded custody (parental responsibility) of the children?

-Illinois law no longer presumes the mother should have primary parental responsibility (custody), or in fact that either parent would have primary residential care.
+Illinois does not presumes the mother should have primary parental responsibility (custody).
+There is not even a presumption that one parent should be awarded primary residential care.
 Child custody law is gender neutral.
-Cases involving either the issue of parental responsibility (major decisions affecting the children) or allocation of parenting time are decided on the basis of what is in the best interest of the child in both divorce and paternity cases.
+Cases involving either the issue of parental responsibility (major decisions affecting the children) or allocation of parenting time are decided based on what is in the best interest of the child in both divorce and paternity cases.

 I have heard it is extremely difficult for fathers to be awarded the majority of the parenting time in Illinois.
 Is this true?

 There have been studies as to fathers’ chances for success in contested cases involving the issue of parenting time or parental responsibility (custody).
 In one study, involving cases which were not contested, mothers received custody in approximately 90% of the cases.
-In cases that were contested, fathers won custody in approximately 60% of the cases.
-Overall, the percentage of cases in which mothers received custody was greater than 88% of the cases.
+Yet in cases that were contested, fathers won custody in approximately 60% of the cases.

 Aren’t mothers usually awarded the majority of the parenting time?

 Yes, but these are cases which are settled and not tried.
-Lawyers should advise their clients that custody is usually determined on the basis of who has historically been the primary care-taking parent.
-In our society it has often been the mother who is the primary care-taking parent.
-But the 2016 change in Illinois law regarding allocation of parenting time is reflective of the changes since it is now often more the rule that both parents are in the workforce.
+Lawyers generally advise their clients that custody [read: allocation of primary parenting time] is usually determined on the basis of who has historically been the primary care-taking parent.
+In our society, it has often been the mother who is the primary care-taking parent.
+Yet in more and more cases, the father is the stay at home parent, with the percentages often differing substantially by state.
+The 2016 rewrite to Illinois custody laws reflects the changes since it is now often more the rule that both parents are in the workforce.

 So, I have heard that Illinois law now in refers to “caretaking functions.”
 What does that mean?